swapUniba/FoodPrintDB-Database-Completion/Sustainable Food Recommender Demo/README.md

 # Sustainable Food Recommender Demo

 This folder is so organized:
-*    "SQL Dataset Creator Script" folder contains an SQL file for discretizing the sustainability column.
+*    "SQL Dataset Creator Script" folder contains an SQL file for discretizing the sustainability column and generating the "dataset_covered_recipes.csv" file.
-*    "dataset_covered_recipes.csv" is a dataset of recipes with their titles, ingredients, and sustainability index.
+*    "dataset_covered_recipes.csv" is a dataset of recipes with their titles, ingredients, url, and sustainability label.
 *    "embedding_mid_sus_recipes.pkl" is the pickle file containing the embeddings of the recipes in the dataset with medium sustainability value.
 *    "embedding_sus_recipes.pkl" is the pickle file containing the embeddings of the recipes in the dataset with high sustainability value.
 *    "Neo_gpt_hint_generation.ipynb" generates a recommendation in natural language using Neo-GPT model.